freerange/pair-programming-presentation/presentation.md

 * **Continuous Integration**

 ^
+- [Read highlighted bullet point]
-- With everyone pairing there is less un-integrated code at any given time and therefore less chance of merge conflicts.
+- With everyone pairing there is less unintegrated code at any given time and therefore less chance of merge conflicts.

 ---